Estadio Único Diego Armando Maradona

 Opened on June 7, 2003, the stadium was considered "the most modern of Latin America", even without having completed all of the planned construction.
 Its tenants include Estudiantes LP whose own stadium, the Estadio Jorge Luis Hirschi, was declared unsafe in 2005, and Gimnasia y Esgrima LP.
 Gimnasia returned to their original stadium (Estadio Juan Carmelo Zerillo) in mid-2008.

 It is located between 32nd and 526th avenues, 25 Street and 21.
 These fields also contain a small rugby union stadium and a center for Physical Education, which tend to be intercollegiate events with schools in the area, such as the school No. 31, better known as the Saint Martin Commercial.

-Besides the planned placement of the cover to the third stage, which will begin in 2009, by virtue of being made the first two stages.

 History

 Beginnings

 The idea of the project began in 1947 when Governor Domingo Mercante expropriated the property located at the junction of Roads 32 and 25 and formed the La Plata Sports Complex.

 In 1972, La Plata was to be a candidate to host matches in the 1978 FIFA World Cup.
 The Government of Argentina called for project competitive bids to construct a "unique stadium" in the city.
 It would be built in a municipal land situated near Ringuelet train station, adding other lands to be expropriated.
 The government choose the project presented by Antonini-Schon-Zemborain, nevertheless it would never carried out.

 In 1989, after a meeting between the Buenos Aires Province Government and the Municipality of La Plata's, Estudiantes and Gimnasia, created a committee to build and manage a complex dedicated entirely to the practice of football and other sports.

 Thus, after reviewing several alternatives, the construction of the stadium was proposed to take place in the area of the Center for Physical Education No. 2.
 This determined as the most accessible area for a stadium in La Plata.
 In January 1992 it was signed into law 11118, which established the construction site.